 Let’s say for this example we want to replace U3 with a different part.
 Hover over the selected part and doing a right click on your mouse to show the context menu.
 This produces two new options, “Refresh part” and “Replace part”.

-Selecting replace part will show you the open part dialogue where we can then choose the part we needed – it can either be from our “DK catalog” or from your own “My parts” library.
+Selecting replace part will show you the open part dialogue where we can then choose the part we needed – it can either be from our “Arrow catalog” or from your own “My parts” library.

 After selecting the new part you want, and clicking ok, you will be prompted if you want to keep the wirings of